Healing the Wounds of a Miscarriage

-Have realistic expectation for yourself and your partner.
+Have a realistic expectation for yourself and your partner.

 You are both suffering a loss, so allow each other time to come into terms with the loss.
 While you may desperately want him to feel your pain and support you, please note that being the mother of the child, being the one who had the most intimate relationship of the baby; the loss will have the greatest effects on you and only you are fully aware of its impact.

-Trying to getting conceive immediately after your loss will not eliminate the loss or make up for it.
+Trying to get conceive immediately after your loss will not eliminate the loss or make up for it.

 It will also not alleviate the emotional pains of your loss.
 Embarking on a new pregnancy while still grieving the loss of one might actually interfere with the development of the new child as well as the bonding between the two of you.
 Only time and truly feeling and obeying your emotions will help.